Chy24/Solemate/README.md

 My Trello board for planning.
 Link is provided.

+### Gems
+devise,  carrierwave , bootstrap, mini_magick, jquery-rails,  stripe, mailgun-ruby,  httparty,  bootstrap_form, font-awesome-rails,  pundit, countries, fog-aws

+### APIs
+For APIs I decided to use a GIPHY API for my messenger model so that users were able to send a GIF as a message.
+This is because sometimes words cannot describe what you want to say to someone else.
+I also decided to use a converter application for prices.
+Users can come from any country, and as the site is based in Australia, I wanted users to be able to convert the amount to know what it would cost in their currency.
+There were also some other APIS included from the gems that were asked to implement such as Stripe or Mail gun.

 #### Challenges
 ![Migrations](/app/assets/images/Migrations.png "Migrations")

 I faced a lot of problems building this application up from scratch.
-Here are some
+There were so many challenges throughout the project but here are some
 * Naming conventions are taken for granted when you’re making a small application but when you begin making one this large, you soon realise that naming things is a massive battle
 * I took the ERD for granted and didn’t think it was essential.
 Its very important
 * Rushing my code and then migrating my models and then making a typo and not double checking the migration file.
 Many migrations because of adding, removing and changing columns to ridiculous.
 * Understanding the MVC but this project helped immensely
 * Routing
 * The CSS was difficult even though I barely did any.
 Decided on using a lot of Bootstrap instead.

-There were so many challenges throughout the project.
+* I found that keeping a timeline was difficult since it was the first rails project I had done and did not know how to manage my time

 ### Favorite parts